Michieljoris/couchapi/README.md

 I hope to add compatibility with PouchDB as well so that if you have an app that mainly talks to CouchDB it is nice to have a light weight adapter in the combination of couchapi and jquery.couch.js.
-But if you want to add functionality for using the browser's internal indexedb you just add pouchdb.js to your site and set the parameter on couchapi, withouth changing any code of your app.
+But if you want to add functionality for using the browser's internal indexedb just add pouchdb.js to your site and initialize couchapi without an url.
+Same goes for using couchapi on nodejs, pouchdb is already added as a dependency though.
+Your code can stay the same.

 In the browser copy the following files from the lib directory to your script directory, and add the appropriate script tags to your html file:

 	jquery.js
 	vow.js
-	jquery.couch.js
-	couchapi.js
+	couchapi.js //adds the vowed api to the global couchapi couchapi_async.js  //attaches _async to couchapi

-If you want to access PouchDB managed internal browser databases also add:
+If you want to access PouchDB managed internal browser databases instead or also, add the script tags for:

     pouchdb.js
-	pouchdb-adapter.js
+	pouchdb-adapter.js //attaches _pouch to couchapi

-You will have a global named `couchapi` (and `VOW` as well);
+You will have a global named `couchapi` (and `VOW` as well).

 On nodejs